Introduction: Perfect Sound With Gel-Seal EarBuds (and Some Incredible Software)

-I use Sugru for mine as well, and I feel that's the material of choice.
-Also, make sure you cover the OUTSIDE of the ear canal.
+I use Sugru and for me, feel that's the material of choice, but if you want to mix up your own goo, go right ahead.
+Also, make sure you only cover the OUTSIDE of the ear canal.
 You don't need to shove gobs of silicon down to your ear drum.
 The whole idea is to isolate the sound you want from the outside noise going on around you.
-Your ear is designed to funnel that noise into your ear canal, and when it gets there, it's too late to block it.
+Your ear is designed to funnel that noise into your ear canal, and if it gets that far, it's already too late to block it.

 Let me take a moment to explain what I mean by "live presence".
 Imagine you're at a live concert, sitting at the edge of the stage listening to your favorite band.
 Not only do you hear the sound, but you feel it as well.
 Not just the deep base, so popular at stoplights, but the click of the drummer's stick on the rim of the snare and the chords from the guitar at the instant they're strummed.
 All but the most muted and soft sounds effect your entire body, not only your ears.
 If your were able to reproduce that with perfect earbuds, all those pressures would still be running around inside your head, vibrating your skull at the music's frequencies and creating additional sounds even the totally deaf can "hear".